BUSBAR TRUNKING SYSTEM

-BUSBAR TRUNKING SYSTEM involves distribution of electrical power using set of copper/Aluminum bus bars enclosed in suitable encloser with high degree of protection against any ingress of foreign bodies.
+BUSBAR TRUNKING SYSTEM involves the distribution of electrical power using a set of copper/Aluminum bus bars enclosed in a suitable encloser with a high degree of protection against any ingress of foreign bodies.

 Following are some advantages of Bus bar trunking system over normal cabling system:-